andrew/ultimate-awesome/README.md

 - [awesome-dojo](https://github.com/petk/awesome-dojo) - A curated list of awesome Dojo JavaScript Toolkit libraries, resources and other shiny things.
 - [awesome-decentralized-database](https://github.com/tablelandnetwork/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
 - [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
+- [awesome-humanities-ontologies](https://github.com/CLARIAH/awesome-humanities-ontologies) - A curated list of ontologies for Digital Humanities.
 - [awesome-data-valuation](https://github.com/daviddao/awesome-data-valuation) - 💱 A curated list of data valuation (DV) to design your next data marketplace.
 - [ai-collective-tools](https://github.com/Hyraze/ai-collective-tools) - Explore a curated selection of AI tools and resources.
 - [awesome-omscs](https://github.com/kathgironpe/awesome-omscs) - Awesome Georgia Tech Online Master of Science in Computer Science Guides, Articles and so on!.